romgrk/barbar.nvim/README.md

 let bufferline.exclude_name = ['package.json']

 " Enable/disable icons
-" if set to 'numbers', will show buffer index in the tabline " if set to 'both', will show buffer index and icons in the tabline let bufferline.icons = v:true
+" if set to 'buffer_number', will show buffer number in the tabline " if set to 'numbers', will show buffer index in the tabline " if set to 'both', will show buffer index and icons in the tabline let bufferline.icons = v:true